The-alpha-male/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prints n elements of an array of integers, followed by a new line.

+## 9-strcpy.c

-9-strcpy.c function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+Function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

+## 100-atoi.c

-100-atoi.c function that convert a string to an integer
+Function that convert a string to an integer

+## 101-keygen.c

-101-keygen.c program that generates random valid passwords for the program 101-crackme.
+Program that generates random valid passwords for the program 101-crackme.